Loom & Leaf Mattress Review

 The cover is quilted together with a 5/8″ layer of foam.
 This mini foam layer adds extra softness and a great feel to the cover.

-From an aesthetic and style perspective I think the cover looks fabulous.
-The gold trim along the perimeter looks and feels luxurious.
+From an overall aesthetic and style perspective I think the cover looks fabulous.
+The tan side panels and gold trim along the perimeter look and feel luxurious.
 The handles along the side are also a nice touch and make moving the mattress much easier.

-In terms of comfort, the Loom & Leaf just gets it.
-Most foam mattresses are generally made up of 3-4 inches of specialty foam (memory foam, latex, Avena, etc.) and placed on top of a support foam base (which is a basic foam designed to act as a foundation).
-The Loom & Leaf’s 6.5 inches of specialty foams and gels is practically unheard of.
-Now, all that said, more specialty foam doesn’t always result in better comfort.
-However, it does create a unique feel and great cooling.
+First up, let’s discuss comfort.
+Most foam mattresses are generally made up of 3-4″ of specialty foam (memory foam, latex, Avena, etc.) and placed on top of a support foam base (which is a basic foam designed to provide support and a foundation).
+The Loom & Leaf’s 6.5″ of specialty foams and gels is practically unheard of.
+More specialty / comfort foams generally results in better overall comfort and better support as well (as there is more material that can work together to transition various weights and body types into the more supportive layers below).

 When I first laid down on the mattress there was an immediate softness.
 This is the result of the quilted cover that includes a 5/8″ foam layer.
 Immediately after, the support layers begin to sense your pressure and react accordingly.
 I would describe the feel as very balanced.
-It doesn’t excessively hug your body like memory foam, but there is a nice degree of body contouring.
-It feels great in nearly any position.
+It doesn’t excessively hug your body like more traditional memory foam, but there is a nice degree of body contouring.

 - Breathable organic cotton cover

-- Plant-based memory foam is infused with gel, which absorbs and disperses heat
+- Plant-based memory foam is infused with gel

 Read enough?
 Click here to check out LoomandLeaf.com

-All mattress reviews that Sleepopolis completes include 3 basic sinkage tests.
-These tests are designed to give you an idea how the mattress performs in various positions.
-Bear in mind I am 145 pounds, so your individual sinkage results may be higher or lower depending on your relative size.
+All mattress reviews that Sleepopolis completes include five different sinkage tests.
+These tests are designed to give you an idea how the mattress performs in various positions and conditions.

 I was more than a bit surprised by the price on the Loom & Leaf.
-The materials used to create this mattress are not cheap, especially the gel layer.
-The price point for the smaller sized mattresses (Queen and smaller) is pretty hard to beat, especially when you consider the cost of the materials.
-The only price that seems a bit high is the King, but that may be appropriate considering how expensive the cooling gel layers are.
+The materials used to create this mattress are not cheap, especially the gel layers and higher density foams.
+The price point on the Loom and Leaf creates a really solid value.

 - Warranty – 15 years, a little more than the standard 10 year you see in many places